dbunibas/galois/README.md

 Once the project is properly configured, you can launch the benchmark with the following command:

-`./gradlew -i :core:test --rerun --tests "galois.test.experiments.run.batch.TestBenchLLM"`
+`./gradlew -i :core:test --rerun --tests "bsf.test.experiments.run.batch.TestBenchLLM"`